History of rail transport in Ireland: Spencer Dock Terminus Station

+Further Additional Stations

 Since 2024 Irish Rail have added two new stations, Kishogue on the Cork line and Woodbrook on the Rosslare line.

 Irish Rail plan to build new stations in Moyross, Limerick as well as Cabra and Kylemore in Dublin.
 The expansion of the Cork Suburban Network will see 8 new stations built in the process.

 Oranmore Second Platform and Dynamic Passing Loop

 In October, 2025, construction began on the build-out of a second platform, as well as a dynamic passing loop at Oranmore Station.
-The passing loop will be 1km in length.
-The second plaform will allow more services for Oranmore and Irish Rail will then be able to fit 4 trains per hour between Athenry and Galway Ceannt, instead of the nominal 2 at present.
+The passing loop will be 1 km in length.
+The second platform will allow more services for Oranmore and Irish Rail will then be able to fit 4 trains per hour between Athenry and Galway Ceannt, instead of the nominal 2 at present.
 This will allow an increase in frequency of both Dublin and Limerick services to and from Galway and will ease the current restrictive bottleneck on additional services.
 Construction is expected to be finished by the end of summer, 2027.